romalexdoo/sync_msteams_jira_comments/README.md

 		 - Generate secret and write it down
 		 - Edit jql query to narrow the search (for ex., `project = "IT support"`)
 		 - Below select only **Issue** –> **Updated** checkbox
- 2. Add service desk user to your support project with writes to read, create and edit issues, add and edit comments
+ 2. Add service desk user to your support project with writes to read, create and edit issues, add and edit any comment
  3. Go to this user's [Manage account page](https://id.atlassian.com/manage-profile/profile-and-visibility), goto **Security** tab, click **Create and manage API tokens** and create new token (don't forget to copy the **Token value**)
  4. Create custom field in Jira to store link to MS Teams.
 I suggest to make this field's type: URL to be able to easily open teams message if needed